 Amputation is one of the most devastating consequences of diabetes.
 In fact, more than 60 percent of non-traumatic lower-limb amputations occur in people with diabetes, and one diabetes-related amputation occurs in the world every 30 seconds.
 In addition, mortality rates increase with amputation.
-TMC’s goal is to “save a limb, save a life,” says Karen Reinhard, NP, a member of TMC’s Limb Salvage Team.
+TMC’s goal is to save a limb, save a life.

-Patients with diabetes often suffer foot problems because of myriad complications.
-Poor circulation and nerve damage lessen the body’s ability to feel pain in the foot or detect injuries.
+Patients with diabetes often suffer foot problems because poor circulation and nerve damage lessen the body’s ability to feel pain in the foot or detect injuries.
 Even tiny cuts or ingrown toenails, left untreated, can cause serious tissue damage that may require amputation.

-The team utilizes cutting edge methods such as rapid endovascular interventions, synthetic skin substitutes and prophylactic elective surgery to eliminate biomechanical foot abnormalities.
+The Limb Salvage Team utilizes leading-edge methods such as rapid endovascular interventions, synthetic skin substitutes and prophylactic elective surgery to eliminate biomechanical foot abnormalities.